-Solving contradictions to Prabhupada's words
+Solving contradictions to Prabhupāda’s words

-First of all, there is a hierarchy that should be observed.
-Prabhupada is one of the main acaryas of our sampradaya, and surely the most exalted in recent times.
-Other Vaishnavas may be very senior from our point of view, but they are still junior if compared to Srila Prabhupada.
-Therefore, if one of them starts to contradict points made by Prabhupada, this is something that should put their qualification in question, not the qualification of Prabhupada, who is, in this case, the higher authority.
+There is also a hierarchy that should be observed.
+Prabhupāda is one of the main ācāryas of our sampradāya and the most exalted spiritual master in recent times, accepted as being empowered to fulfill the prophecy of the saṅkīrtana movement being spread in Western countries.
+Other Vaiṣnavas may be very senior from our perspective, but they are still junior if compared to Śrila Prabhupāda.
+Therefore, if one starts to intentionally contradict points made by Prabhupāda, this is something that should put their qualification in question, not the qualification of Prabhupāda, who is, in this case, the higher authority.
 The best course of action in such cases would be to question the devotee in question and, based on his or her answer, decide if we should continue listening or not.

-Some claim that Prabhupada spoke just the ACBD, and they are bringing higher teachings.
-Usually, they don't say this directly themselves, but they say it to their disciples, who in turn spread the message.
-In the end, is the same.
-I don't think someone who claims this should be taken seriously.
+Some claim that Prabhupāda spoke just the ACBD, and they are bringing higher teachings.
+Usually, they don’t say this directly themselves, but they say it to their disciples.
+In the end, it’s the same.
+I don’t believe someone who claims this should be taken seriously.

-The second is by using the arguments that the books have been changed, and therefore, they don't convey what Prabhupada said.
+The second is by using the arguments that the books have been changed, and therefore, they don’t convey what Prabhupāda said.
 Most of the time, this argument is used in a broad way, attempting to provoke an emotional response.
 “The books have been changed!” without concrete evidence of where or how, in a false premise fallacy without substance.

 In this case, one should be challenged to provide evidence, like an older edition or manuscript that indeed proves that there was a modification that changed the meaning of the text.
-The text of original books from Prabhupada can be found easily online, so it's easy to verify such claims.
+The text of original books from Prabhupāda can be found easily online, so it’s easy to verify such claims.
 If proof of such changes leading to a change in the meaning of the text in specific passages is not found, the argument should be rejected.

 The third is by followers claiming that the senior in question is a pure devotee and therefore he is speaking from the absolute plane and can’t be wrong.
 This can be used as some kind of sacred cow fallacy, argumentum ad verecundiam, or appeal to fear, where a statement is presented as beyond question because a supposedly pure devotee says so, manipulating the audience to accept it.

-Since many will fear arguing against a "pure devotee" and thus committing offenses to a supposedly great soul, this often wins the argument.
-The point is that one can't be accepted as a "pure devotee" or as an incarnation just based on vox populi, but only by their symptoms and empowerment.
-Prabhupada showed it by successfully spreading Krsna Consciousness in the West and then back to India, writing his books, and so on.
-If another supposedly pure devotee is speaking against him and trying to diminish his position, the real qualifications of such a "pure devotee" should be questioned based on his practical actions.
-Just speaking well and being able to amass a few fanatical disciples is not proof of anything.
+Since many will fear arguing against a “pure devotee” and thus committing offenses to a supposedly great soul, this often wins the argument.
+The point is that one can’t be accepted as a “pure devotee” or as an incarnation just based on vox populi, but only by their symptoms and empowerment.
+Prabhupāda showed it by successfully spreading Kṛṣṇa Consciousness in the West and then back to India, writing his books, and so on.
+If another supposedly pure devotee is speaking against him and trying to diminish his position, the real qualifications of such a supposedly pure devotee should be questioned based on his practical actions.
+Just speaking well and being able to amass a few disciples is not proof of anything.

-What to do about passages from the scriptures and from previous acaryas that appear to contradict conclusions by Srila Prabhupada?
-The point is that most of what our acaryas wrote was written in Sanskrit, or sometimes Bengali, two languages most of us are not familiar with; therefore, we usually study based on translations.
+What to do about passages from the scriptures and from previous ācāryas that appear to contradict conclusions by Śrila Prabhupāda?
+The point is that most of what our ācāryas wrote was written in Sanskrit, or sometimes Bengali, two languages most of us are not familiar with; therefore, we usually study based on translations.
 Translations are, however, highly subject to interpretation because words have multiple meanings, and often the language is metaphorical.
 Just one word can often completely change the meaning of the verses.

-samviśaty ātmānam ātmanā ya evam veda
+amātraś caturtho’vyavahāryaḥ prapañcopaśamaḥ śivo’dvaitaḥ evam onkāra ātmā eva samviśaty ātmānam ātmanā ya evam veda

-This is the translation of an indian scholar based on the interpretation of Sankaracarya:
+This is the translation of an Indian scholar based on the interpretation of Sankaracarya:

 “That which has no parts (soundless), incomprehensible (with the aid of the senses), the cessation of all phenomena, all bliss, and non-dual Aum, is the fourth and verily the same as the Ātman.
 He who knows this merges his self in the Self.”